idelfonsog2/idelfonsog2.github.io/README.md

 <!-- I'm not only writing the mobile front end and the backend with the above as I mentioned.
 I'm also working with another recent feature announced [Swift AWS Lambda](https://github.com/awslabs/aws-sdk-swift),  -->

-At this point you might wonder:
+At this stage one might wonder:

 - _Maybe is overkill?
 Do you pretend to add everything that you find?
 When would I ship it?_